Looking for some spooky Halloween read-alouds to terrify your middle school students?

 Halloween read-aloud: You could read any of these out loud and find a hit with your students, but my favorites are “Tailypo” and “The Adventure of the German Student.”
 Looking for more like this?
-More Short & Shivery is also available (and on sale in October 2016!), and it also has a fabulous new front cover!
+More Short & Shivery is also available as of this update in August 2022!

 Halloween read-aloud: The entire book.
 It’s not very long, and the poem is incredibly fun to read aloud with a sly, creepy spider voice and a high-pitched, innocent female fly voice.
-Bonus points if the fly is Southern, y’all!
+Bonus points if the fly has a Southern accent!

 Pay special attention to the illustrations, which add a ton to the story.
 My favorite is the fly’s shadow on the wall as he approaches the mummy-wrapped little fly.
 He dons a tall chef hat and carries a knife and fork.
 Absolutely chilling.

 I wrote about Spirit Hunters in my First Chapter Fridays series.

 Twelve-year old Harper and her family have just moved into a spooky old house with a terrifying history.